 Analytical validation protocol

-The LoD was established by running a blank sample in 5-plicates for 2 days and corresponded to the mean of the blank + 2 standard deviations.
+The LoD and LoQ were assessed according to the CLSI EP 17 guideline.
+The LoD was established by running a blank sample and the lower calibrator in 5-plicates for 5 days and corresponded to the mean of the blank + 2 standard deviations.
 The LoQ was established by measuring seven samples presenting low concentrations of TRACP-5b in 5-plicates on 5 consecutive days and was defined as the extrapolation of the value giving a coefficient of variation (CV) of 20%.

-Intra- and inter-day imprecision was calculated by ANOVA on 5 native samples measured on 5-plicates on 5 consecutive days.
+Intra- and inter-day imprecision was calculated by ANOVA on 5 native samples measured on 5-plicates on 5 consecutive days according to the CLSI EP 5A2 guideline.
 The target for desirable imprecision was defined as 50% of the intra-individual coefficient of variation (CVI) of TRACP-5b available on the EFLM Biological Variation Database (https://biologicalvariation.eu/) [20].
 According to this database, the CVI of TRACP-5b is of 10.8%, thus leading to a desirable analytical CV (CVA) of 5.4%.

-To evaluate linearity, two samples, presenting a concentration of 11.30 and 5.08 U/L, respectively were diluted with a saline solution according to this scheme: Pure A 0.9A+.01B, 0.8A+0.2B, 0.7A+0.3B, 0.6A+0.4B, 0.5A+0.5B, 0.4A+0.6B; 0.3A+0.7B, 0.2A+0.8B, 0.1A+0.9B and Pure B.
+Linearity was evaluated according to the CLSI -6A guideline: two samples, presenting a concentration of 11.30 and 5.08 U/L, respectively were diluted with a saline solution according to this scheme: Pure A 0.9A+.01B, 0.8A+0.2B, 0.7A+0.3B, 0.6A+0.4B, 0.5A+0.5B, 0.4A+0.6B; 0.3A+0.7B, 0.2A+0.8B, 0.1A+0.9B and Pure B.

-We used the remnant samples from a Belgian population from European lineage to establish the reference ranges in “apparently healthy” men, pre and post-menopause women.
+We used the remnant serum samples from a Belgian population from European lineage to establish the reference ranges in “apparently healthy” men, pre and post-menopause women.
 These samples were measured in duplicates.
-Since we did not have the information on the menstrual status of the women, we arbitrarily defined a cut-off of 51 years to separate the pre from the post-menopause status.
+Since we did not have the information on the menstrual status of the women, we arbitrarily selected a population of women <45 years old and a population of women >60 years old to separate the “pre” to “post” menopause status.
 We excluded from this population any subject presenting CKD, cancer of any origin, osteoporosis or any other disease affecting bone metabolism, rheumatoid arthritis or any other inflammatory disease or who was treated by a drug that could influence the bone metabolism.
+It was unfortunately impossible to retrospectively define the fasting status of the subjects nor the exact time of sampling.

 We compared the Nittobo and the IDS iSYS systems in remnant samples from different clinical populations: 30 hemodialyzed patients (HD), 40 stage 3-5 CKD patients, 40 patients suffering from rheumatoid arthritis (RA), 40 osteoporotic (OP) and 80 post-menopausal women (PM).

-Finally, to evaluate the impact of renal function on different bone markers, we measured TRACP-5b, TRACP-5a (Hycult Biotec, Uden, Netherlands), β-CTX (IDS, iSYS), Bone alkaline phosphatase (b-ALP; IDS iSYS) and 3rd generation PTH (DiaSorin Liaison) in a population of 20 hemodialyzed and 40 CKD patients The results obtained were compared to the reference ranges proposed by the different manufacturers and plotted against the estimated glomerular filtration rate of the patients [21].
+Finally, to evaluate the impact of renal function on different bone markers, we measured TRACP-5b, TRACP-5a (Hycult Biotec, Uden, Netherlands), β-CTX (IDS, iSYS), Bone alkaline phosphatase (b-ALP; IDS iSYS) and 3rd generation PTH (DiaSorin Liaison, Saluggia, Italy) in a population of 20 hemodialyzed and 40 CKD patients The results obtained were compared to the reference ranges proposed by the different manufacturers and plotted against the estimated glomerular filtration rate of the patients [21].

 Stability